Vishothrvscasmca23/randomBall/README.md

 ## Random-Ball

-In random ball movementb is a ball is made to move in vertical direction in fixed velocity.The ball moves right to left and wise versa which refers to bouncing.
-The ball is made to move X and Y axis
+In random ball movement is a ball is made to jump the container.The ball moves any direction of container and wise versa which refers to bouncing.
+The ball is made to jump the container.

 ## STEPS TO RUN THE PROJECT